-Do at least one photo shoot to get a good photo of yourself for branding purposes and have it match your brand’s look and feel.
+Do at least one photoshoot to get a good photo of yourself (and team for those of you with employees or partners) for branding purposes and have it match your brand’s look and feel.

 Show them your inspiration board.
 You can always hire a pro down the line when business is booming.

 You may also want photos and imagery that’s not of you but represents your brand, such as photographic backgrounds to put text on for social media posts.
 Again, hire a pro, get a friend to do it, or if you’re good at photography, then do it yourself.